I spent so much time hating the Instant Pot. I was totally stubborn and refused to use one - how could I cook without tasting the food I was making?!

 I like to make this curry when I am cooking for someone who has dietary restrictions or is on an Elimination Diet.
 All the ingredients are “safe” for most therapeutic diets, such as Autoimmune Paleo (AIP), paleo, low FODMAP, the Specific Carbohydrate Diet (SCD) and others.
 See details below the recipe for more information on winter squash and sweet potato - certain therapeutic diets will vary with what is “safe”.

-Can I make this curry vegan/vegetarian?
+Can I make this Instant Pot Beef Curry vegan/vegetarian?

 I have not tried making this vegan//vegetarian, but it should be totally delicious!
 I’d recommend one of 2 options: